Video Accessibility

 • Caption everything before sharing

-• Use Panopto’s editor to revise auto-captions
+• Use Yuja to revise auto-captions

 • Add a transcript if captions alone aren’t enough

-Panopto at UMBC
+Yuja at UMBC

 Video Creation Resources